modoboa/modoboa/doc/upgrade.rst

 Then restart supervisor. ``#> supervisorctl reread && supervisorctl update`` on Debian.

-Admins now have the option to setup a receive-only mailbox or a send-only mailbox.
+Admins now have the option to setup a send-only mailbox.

 Generate new maps for postfix from your virtual environment: